cybertron10/PathSeeker/README.md

 - Wasted time on duplicate pages
 - Cluttered output with meaningless variations

-Godir's content hashing prevents this by:
+PathSeeker's content hashing prevents this by:
 - Detecting identical responses across different URLs
 - Keeping only the shortest path to duplicate content
 - Stopping recursion on content matches

 ### 3. **Adaptive Wordlist Generation**
 Traditional scanners rely on static wordlists that may not match the target's structure.
-Godir generates custom wordlists by:
+PathSeeker generates custom wordlists by:
 - Analyzing the target's actual URL structure
 - Extracting meaningful tokens from discovered endpoints
 - Creating wordlists tailored to the specific application